syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

    ![Configure Syncfusion UWP project](Add-Syncfusion-Controls_images/Syncfusion-Project-Templates_img4.jpeg)

    N> If SDK is chosen as the reference type, then all the Syncfusion<sup>&reg;</sup> UWP controls will be added.
-So, you no need to select any components.
+So, you don't need to select any components.

-4. Once you click Create button, the Syncfusion<sup>&reg;</sup> UWP Application is created.
+4. Once you click the **Create** button, the Syncfusion<sup>&reg;</sup> UWP Application is created.

 5. Once the Project Configuration Wizard is done, the Syncfusion<sup>&reg;</sup> UWP Application is created with required SDK/references and pages.

    ![UWP Application Created with required SDK and References](Add-Syncfusion-Controls_images/Syncfusion-Project-Templates_img5.jpeg)

-6. Then, Syncfusion<sup>&reg;</sup> licensing registration required message box will be shown as follow, if you are installed the trial setup or NuGet packages since Syncfusion<sup>&reg;</sup> introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio<sup>&reg;</sup> release.
+6. Then, a Syncfusion<sup>&reg;</sup> licensing registration required message box will be shown as follows, if you installed the trial setup or NuGet packages since Syncfusion<sup>&reg;</sup> introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio<sup>&reg;</sup> release.
 Please navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key) which is shown in the licensing message box to generate and register the Syncfusion<sup>&reg;</sup> license key to your project.
 Refer to this [blog](https://blog.syncfusion.com/post/Whats-New-in-2018-Volume-2-Licensing-Changes-in-the-1620x-Version-of-Essential-Studio.aspx) post for understanding the licensing changes introduced in Essential Studio<sup>&reg;</sup>.

    ![Syncfusion Licensing Message Box](Add-Syncfusion-Controls_images/Syncfusion-Project-Templates_img6.jpeg)

 ## Through NuGet Packages

-Syncfusion<sup>&reg;</sup> UI for UWP are added automatically to the specific Visual Studio UWP application Toolbox during Syncfusion<sup>&reg;</sup> NuGet package installation.
-Please refer below topic to configure and install the Syncfusion<sup>&reg;</sup> UWP NuGet packages in UWP application from Visual Studio.
+Syncfusion<sup>&reg;</sup> UI for UWP controls are added automatically to the specific Visual Studio UWP application Toolbox during Syncfusion<sup>&reg;</sup> NuGet package installation.
+Please refer to the below topic to configure and install the Syncfusion<sup>&reg;</sup> UWP NuGet packages in UWP application from Visual Studio.

 [Configuring Syncfusion NuGet packages in Visual Studio](https://help.syncfusion.com/uwp/visual-studio-integration/nuget-packages)

-After Installed required Syncfusion<sup>&reg;</sup> UWP NuGet packages in your application, we can utilize the Syncfusion<sup>&reg;</sup> UWP controls by following ways.
+After installing the required Syncfusion<sup>&reg;</sup> UWP NuGet packages in your application, you can utilize the Syncfusion<sup>&reg;</sup> UWP controls in the following ways.

 * Through Designer
-* Through XMAL
+* Through XAML
 * Through Code-Behind

-1.Syncfusion<sup>&reg;</sup> UI for UWP are added automatically to the specific Visual Studio UWP application Toolbox during Syncfusion<sup>&reg;</sup> NuGet package installation.
-We can add required Syncfusion<sup>&reg;</sup> UWP control through drag and drop from ToolBox.
-Toolbox configured from Syncfusion<sup>&reg;</sup> UWP NuGet package, controls will be listed under “Syncfusion<sup>&reg;</sup> controls for UWP” category.
+1. Syncfusion<sup>&reg;</sup> UI for UWP controls are added automatically to the specific Visual Studio UWP application Toolbox during Syncfusion<sup>&reg;</sup> NuGet package installation.
+You can add a required Syncfusion<sup>&reg;</sup> UWP control through drag and drop from the Toolbox.
+When the Toolbox is configured from the Syncfusion<sup>&reg;</sup> UWP NuGet package, controls will be listed under the "Syncfusion<sup>&reg;</sup> controls for UWP" category.
 For example: SfColorPicker

    ![Add Colorpicker from ToolBox](Add-Syncfusion-Controls_images/Toolbox_ColoPicker1.png)